Frequently Asked Questions

 , click on your number, select your newly created application from theApplication Type

 dropdown, and update.
-For this guide, we will specify the callback URL directly when sending the message.
-This approach is highly flexible, allowing different messages (e.g., transactional vs. marketing) sent from the same number to potentially use different callback endpoints or logic if needed.
+For this guide, you'll specify the callback URL directly when sending the message.
+This approach offers flexibility – different messages (transactional vs. marketing) sent from the same number can use different callback endpoints or logic.Trial account limitations:

 Create